emmastrand/Kenya_SamakiSalama/FishLandings/scripts/QC.md

     or 2 different ones?
 A validation list for the fishing operation sheet?
 I have the validation list for the catch composition.
 2. Are phone numbers a certain \# of digits?
-3. What is the expected range of total traps collected?
-4. Time in water (effort) doesn’t have any data so I removed it for now.
+3. Time in water (effort) doesn’t have any data so I removed it for now.
 Is this supposed to?
-5. Are the total traps collected, weight and value measures, and no of fishers in crew all within ranges that are expected?
+4. What are the expected ranges for total traps collected, weight and value measures, and no of fishers in crew?
-6.

 ## Protocol to run this with a future xlsx file